-As indicated in the section above, the remitter is obliged to demonstrate due care when applying preferential withholding taxation.
+As indicated in the section above, the remitter is obliged to demonstrate due diligence when applying preferential withholding taxation.
 Therefore, the Polish remitter is obliged to examine the status of the beneficiary of the payment as the actual recipient of the receivables, including its business substance.

-Furthermore, with the new WHT regime in Poland, new provisions on beneficial ownership, genuine business activity and substance requirements have been introduced.
-The beneficial owner is understood as an entity fulfilling all the following criteria:
+Furthermore, with the new WHT regime in Poland, new provisions on beneficial ownership, genuine